Back to Blog

 Functional Distribution of the Workforce

-The allocation of employees across different departments is another factor impacting workforce dynamics.
+Another factor impacting workforce dynamics is the allocation of employees across different departments.
 It is important to evaluate the suitability of the functional distribution for core business processes, cost structures, and strategy.
-This evaluation includes assessing the balance of functions and their alignment with the organization's focus, whether product-centric or sales/marketing-driven.

 Seniority Distribution of the Workforce